HomeEnterprise ITArtificial IntelligenceDetect Technologies joins ranks with Shell, to deploy its AI solution across ops

 T-Pulse is a ready-to-use and commercially centralised technology.
 Built for enhanced safety and reliability of people, equipment and processes, T-Pulse has already been deployed across construction, petrochemical, ports, power, metals and mining, pharmaceuticals among others.

-“From the early days of piloting Detect’s T-Pulse technology Shell has been impressed with the product and the ingenuity of the team behind it,” Shell Vice of Computational Science and Innovations, Dan Jeavons said.
+“From the early days of piloting Detect’s T-Pulse technology Shell has been impressed with the product and the ingenuity of the team behind it,” Shell Vice President of Computational Science and Digital Innovations, Dan Jeavons said.

 Advertisement